PublicSoftTools

 Is my video uploaded to a server?

 No. The conversion runs entirely in your browser using FFmpeg compiled to WebAssembly.
 Your video file never leaves your device — there is no server processing, no data transfer, and no privacy risk.
+The tool functions without an internet connection once the page and the FFmpeg WASM engine have loaded.

 Why is the first conversion slow?